Kavency/ITHS_Projects/README.md

 ## Sections:

+### Exercises
-Exercises - Within this folder lies all the exercises given to us by our teachers.
+Within this folder lies all the exercises given to us by our teachers.

+### Labbar

+This is where special assignments resides.
+These assignments counts towards the grade given at the end.

+### Project Euler

+I will try to solve puzzles from the Project Euler website, given there is time for it.
+These solutions will reside in this section.